the-darkvoid/XPS9360-macOS/README.md

 macOS on Dell XPS 9360
 ======================

-This repository contains a sample configuration to run macOS (Currently High Sierra `10.13.4`) on a Dell XPS 9360
+This repository contains a sample configuration to run macOS (Currently High Sierra `10.13.5`) on a Dell XPS 9360

 ### Preparation

-This repository has been tested against Dell XP 9360 bios version `2.6.2`.
+This repository has been tested against Dell XP 9360 bios version `2.8.1` with Thunderbolt firmware `NVM 26.1`.
 For best results ensure this is the bios version of the target machine.

 #### UEFI Variables

 In order to run macOS successfully a number of EFI BIOS variables need to be modified.
-The included Clover bootloader contains an updated `Shell64U.efi`, which includes a `setup_var` command to help do just that.
+The included Clover bootloader contains an updated `DVMT.efi`, which includes a `setup_var` command to help do just that.

+`DVMT.efi` can be launched from Clover directly by renaming it to `Shell64U.efi` in the `tools` folder.

 The following variables need to be updated: